March in global missions history: It happened today!

 - March 18, 1885 -- The "Cambridge Seven" -- young British aristocrats who decided to

-become missionaries to China, and thus became celebrities back home -- arrive in Shanghai.
+become missionaries to China, and thus became celebrities back home -- arrived in

 - March 20, 1747 -- David Brainerd, colonial American missionary, ended his labors among